-Los Angeles Private Academy Brentwood School Slammed Allegedly Being A ‘Racist Institution’
+Los Angeles Private Academy, Brentwood School, Slammed For Allegedly Being A ‘Racist Institution’

 The alumnus concluded by admonishing them for their current lack of change.

-Another commenter alleged that a teacher once requested that black choir students sing “I Know Where I’ve Been” from the popular musical Hairspray.
+Another commenter alleged that a teacher once requested that black choir students sing “I Know Where I’ve Been” from the popular musical, Hairspray.

 When the students objected, the teacher reportedly picked out “the darkest girl in the room,” and coaxed her into singing.